 Your organization has demonstrated the ability to independently design, deliver, and monitor a SNAP-Ed program and is a Local Implementing Agency - Subrecipient (subrecipient).
 To be successful, it is essential that you are equipped with what you need to carry out SNAP-Ed program activities.
-The FY 2021 P&O Manual for Subrecipients (P&O Manual) outlines what you need to know about SNAP-Ed program implementation in Michigan and is a key resource that empowers you to make programmatic and grant management decisions.
+The FY 2022 P&O Manual for Subrecipients (P&O Manual) outlines what you need to know about SNAP-Ed program implementation in Michigan and is a key resource that empowers you to make programmatic and grant management decisions.

-The P&O Manual includes regulations in the USDA Food and Nutrition Service's (FNS) FY 2021 SNAP-Ed Guidance as well as state and FNS region-specific SNAP-Ed guidance.
+The P&O Manual includes regulations in the USDA Food and Nutrition Service's (FNS) FY 2022 SNAP-Ed Guidance as well as state and FNS region-specific SNAP-Ed guidance.
 It details general SNAP-Ed guidance, programming and grant management requirements, and expectations for key program activities like evaluation.

-With the re-designed TA paradigm, the P&O Manual was significantly updated for FY 2021.
-Please thoroughly review the P&O Manual prior to program planning and refer to it throughout the program year to ensure that your SNAP-Ed program activities align with SNAP-Ed guidelines.
+Please thoroughly review the P&O Manual prior to program planning and refer to it throughout the program year to ensure that your SNAP-Ed program activities align with SNAP-Ed quidelines.